Make an enquiry

 To register, please complete and return our Registration Form along with the appropriate registration fee.

 All registered children are invited to attend an assessment day during the Lent Term prior to September entry.
-We invite 4-6 pupils in for a day in January.
-(0830-1530).
-These commence on Friday 8 January 2021.
+We invite 4-6 pupils in for a day in January (0830-1530), excluding Wednesdays.
+These commence on Monday 10 January 2022.

-Assessments are carried out online in verbal, numerical and non-verbal skills.
-Alongside these tests, children take the Lucid dyslexia screening test.
+Assessments are carried out online in verbal, numerical and non-verbal skills called CAT4 tests.
 The day will also include an informal interview with the Head, Mr Whymark.
 Your child will be asked to bring in an item they could discuss with Mr Whymark during the interview.

 Offer of a place